 Dr. Raab has run the New England Electricity Restructuring Roundtable since 1995, and the Energy Policy Roundtable in the PJM Footprint since 2016.
 He is on the mediation panels for the PJM Power Pool and the Mid-Continent Area Power Pool, and on the dispute resolution rosters of the U.S. EPA, the U.S. Institute for Environmental Conflict Resolution, and the Commonwealth of Massachusetts.
 He is the author of

 Using Consensus Building to Improve Utility Regulation (ACEEE: foreword by Susan Tierney)

-Prior to starting Raab Associates, Dr. Raab was the Assistant Director of the Electric Power Division at the Massachusetts Department of Public Utilities.
-He has a Ph.D. from the Massachusetts Institute of Technology (Energy and Environmental Policy, and Resource Economics), an M.S. from Stanford University's Civil Engineering Department (Infrastructure Planning and Management), and an A.B. (distinction) in Social Sciences also from Stanford.
-Dr. Raab has taught courses at the University of Oregon, Stanford, and UMass (Boston) and designed and taught the Energy Policy for a Sustainable Future course at MIT from 2006 to 2011.
+Prior to establishing Raab Associates, Dr. Raab was the Assistant Director of the Electric Power Division at the Massachusetts Department of Public Utilities.
+He holds a Ph.D. from the Massachusetts Institute of Technology (Energy and Environmental Policy, and Resource Economics), an M.S. from Stanford University's Civil Engineering Department (Infrastructure Planning and Management), and an A.B. (distinction) in Social Sciences, also from Stanford.
+Dr. Raab has taught courses at the University of Oregon, Stanford, and UMass (Boston).
+He designed and taught the Energy Policy for a Sustainable Future course at MIT from 2006 to 2011.